 In certain countries, the Greenland shark is still hunted commercially for its oil.
 Between the latter half of the 19th century and 1960, fishermen in Greenland and Iceland caught up to 50,000 sharks annually.
 The oil contains Vitamin A and was used to light lamps.

-In Iceland, shark meat is processed to perfection, buried in gravel for 6 to 12 weeks and then hung to dry for 2 to 4 months.
+In Iceland, putrefied shark meat is processed for human consumption by compressing it in a large perforated container* to remove the toxic fluids, and then it is hung to dry outdoors for 2 to 4 months.
 It is then cut into bite-sized cubes, and served as an hors-d'oeuvre called hakárl or kæstur hákarl.
-A more modern technique is to simply compress the meat in a large perforated container to remove the toxic fluids.
+Most of the hakárl produced in Iceland originates from the Bjarnahöfn Shark Museum, which uses by-catch sharks from Greenland.

 The tasty treat is traditionally downed with a shot of Brennivín, the local firewater.
 All right then: "Bottoms up!"